"Market Intelligence for High-Geared Performance"

 To get more information on the regional analysis of this market, Download Free sample

-North America is also expected to witness the highest growth rate in the market.
+In 2025, the North America market stood at USD 144.89 Billion, representing 15.62% of global demand, and is projected to grow to USD 157.55 Billion in 2026.
 The regional market’s growth can be attributed to rising initiatives by the Department of Energy (DoE) to build EV charging infrastructure throughout the U.S. to support the growing number of EVs in the region.

-Europe is expected to hold a prominent market share.
+The Europe region captured 31.11% of the global market in 2025, generating USD 288.62 Billion in revenue, and is projected to reach USD 318.73 Billion in 2026.
 The steps taken by governments to reduce carbon emissions have been driving the market’s growth in the region.
 The U.K., Germany, and France are important countries contributing to the region's growth.
 Besides, the rapid adoption of fuel-efficient vehicles will augur well for the European market.

 Key Companies Focus on Developments to Gain Competitive Edge